MIDOSS/MOHID-Cmd/docs/pkg_development.rst

 For more substantial work,
 and to add new pages,
-follow the instructions in the :ref:`WWatch3-CmdDevelopmentEnvironment` section above.
+follow the instructions in the :ref:`MOHID-CmdDevelopmentEnvironment` section above.
 In the development environment you can build the docs locally instead of having to push commits to GitHub to trigger a `build on readthedocs.org`_ and wait for it to complete.
 Below are instructions that explain how to:

-.. _build on readthedocs.org: https://readthedocs.org/projects/wwatch3-cmd/builds/
+.. _build on readthedocs.org: https://readthedocs.org/projects/mohid-cmd/builds/

 * build the docs with your changes, and preview them in Firefox